rkratz06/32bitCPU/README.md

 ## Testing:
 Testbenches in /test use programs stored in /programs to test various functionalities
 Automated test cases are checked when different testbenches ran
-Waveforms of programs included in /docs for further verification
+Waveforms of programs included in /docs for further verification as well as proof of passed test cases

 ## Documentation:
 Waveforms (add link to image gallery)